 This is a single semester internship that provides experience within the judicial system.
 Students learn about judicial decision-making and use their analytical, research, and writing skills to draft opinions and memoranda for pending matters under the direct supervision of judges, their law clerks, and staff attorneys.
 By observing court proceedings, students become familiar with court procedures and legal advocacy.
 Placements include the judicial circuit courts, the Florida District Courts of Appeal, the United States District Court, and the United States Circuit Court of Appeals.
 A student must be in academic good standing to apply.
+Students are required to attend the weekly class component.

 Prerequisite: Completion of one year of law school in good academic standing.
+Co-requisite: None required.